sainimu78/Wishing/README.md

 NIF_AS_A() TSetting<TSTLMapAccessor<TInstance>, std::map<T0, T1>, std::pair<T0, T1> >;
 ```

-Again, the accessor setting headers allows users to bind their `Accessor` for their own custom serialization without needing to modify code of reflection code gen tool like NiflectGenTool.
+Again, the Accessor Setting Headers allows users to bind their `Accessor` for their own custom serialization without needing to modify code of reflection code gen tool like NiflectGenTool.

-More importantly, this type binding method is entirely in a native C++ style
+More importantly, this type binding method is entirely in a C++ native style.

 ## Summary

-Being native is all that matters.
+Being C++ native is all that matters.

 ### Features

-- C++ native-style type binding through accessor setting headers
+- C++ native-style type binding through Accessor Setting Headers
-  - Extremely easy to implement custom field serialization without modifying the code generation tool
+  - Extremely easy to implement custom type/field serialization without modifying the code generation tool
 - C++ native-style type/field metadata specification
   - Users can write metadata code in a native C++ style
 - libclang-based parser, meaning that adapting to a coding standard is not required
-  - Support for C++ type aliases defined by `typedef` or `using`
+  - Eg. support for C++ type aliases defined by `typedef` or `using`

 - Truly non-intrusive reflection implementation
   - No base type requirement for types being reflected.
   - Macro tags like `NIF_T` are empty macros, while `GENERATED_BODY` consists solely of `friend` declarations, without any definitions for fields or methods.
 (These macro tags can be easily renamed using `#define` as needed.)
 - Extensible C++ native serialization method utilizing `RwTree`
   - Data is saved into the unified tree-like structure of `CRwNode`, allowing serialization into any other desired format.